What is Ratio Analysis?

 EBIT Margin = $250/$1000 = 25%

-- Most analyst prefer taking EBIT as Operating Profit.
-Operating Profit Margin is most commonly tracked by analysts
+- The most analyst prefers taking EBIT as Operating Profit.
+Operating Profit Margin is most commonly tracked by analysts.

 Operating Profit Margin – Colgate Case Study Example